-4. Any Leasing or rental services, with or without operator, will be taxed at 28%.
+4. Any Leasing or rental services, with or without the operator, will be taxed at 28%.

 5. Services provided by senior doctors/ consultants/ technicians hired by the hospitals, whether they are employees or not, is exempt.

-6. The entire amount charged by hospitals, inculding food from the patients is exempt.
-However, food provided not as apart of treatement, to relatives, vistors etc will be taxable.
+6. The entire amount charged by hospitals, including food from the patients is exempt.
+However, food provided not as apart of treatment, to relatives, visitors etc will be taxable.

 7. Cost of exploration, development, production royalty charged for providing petroleum to GOI is not consideration for service and is not taxable.

 |31/2018||02/09/2018||Proper officer under sections 73 and 74 of the Central Goods and Services Tax Act, 2017 and under the Integrated Goods and Services Tax Act, 2017.||1.
 Superintendents of Central Tax can issue show cause notices and orders.

 2. All officers up to the rank of Additional/Joint Commissioner of Central Tax are to be considered as the proper officer for issuance of show cause notices and orders.